sealldeveloper/sealldev-astro/src/content/blogs/rooted-android-vm-with-android-studio.md

 This downloads the relevant Android binaries for the server, pushes them to the AVD and then drops you into a shell to start them.

-All you need to do its the following:
+All you need to do it's the following:
 ```bash
 $ adb shell
 emu64a:/ $ su